AlbionsRefuge/bubbles-faq/customization.md

 }
 ```

-Important note - values in both snippetes should be the same.
+Important note - values in both snippets should be the same.

-More colors, bigger dots, and fade!
+An example of more colors, bigger dots, and fading!

 <img src="http://i.imgur.com/tqGoS0o.png" title="Cotton Candy"/>